pydjangoboy/task-management-system/readme.md

     pip install -r requirements.txt
     ```

-4. Run the migrations:
+4. Run the Django migrations:
     ```
     python manage.py migrate
     ```

-5. Start the server:
+5. Start the Django server:
     ```
     python manage.py runserver
     ```

+6. In a new terminal window, navigate to the FastAPI application directory (replace `path_to_fastapi_app` with the actual path):

+    ```
+    cd path_to_fastapi_app
+    ```

+7. Install the FastAPI application dependencies (if any):

+    ```
+    pip install -r requirements.txt
+    ```

+8. Start the FastAPI server on port 8081:

+    ```
+     uvicorn Tasks.fastapi:app --host 0.0.0.0 --port 8081
+    ```

-Now, you can navigate to `http://127.0.0.1:8000/` in your browser to view the application.
+Now, you can navigate to `http://127.0.0.1:8000/` in your browser to view the Django application and to `http://127.0.0.1:8081/` to view the FastAPI application.

 ## Usage